verhas/jScriptBasic/site/name.md

 Use jScriptBasic only if the repetitive use of the long name would distract the reader.

 Use `sb4j` when the notation is used in software.

+Anyway: you are free to use any name so long as long others understand what you mean.